MyrTheMoth/Guard-Bot-Plugins/README.md

 - `cooldown` - Changes the kick cooldown, in seconds, cannot be lower than 300 seconds (5 minutes).
 - `strict` - Switches message deletion on challenge ending on and off, boolean, only accepts true or false.
 - `attempts` - Changes the max number of attempts, cannot be lower than 1.
 - `exclude` - Changes if the plugin will work on this chat or not.
 - `settings` - Shows the current settings for Captcha.

+A different parallel version of this plugin, also based on the older simple one, can be found at https://gist.github.com/poeti8/d84dfc4538510366a2d89294ff52b4ae

+## Image Captcha

+A modification of the first captcha plugin, this one sends an image with a random string of letters, colors and random shapes.
+It requires some extra dependencies not present in Guard Bot by default, refer to the extra installation information for this plugin in the Installation section.

+### Settings

+The important variables and settings are commented in the code, here's the most important parts:

+- `active`: A Boolean, if true, the bot will issue Captcha challenges.
+- `challengeTimeout`: An Integer, the time in seconds a new member will have to answer the challenge before being kicked out.
+- `kickCooldown`: An Integer, the time in seconds a new member will be kicked out of the chat for after failing to answer within the challenge time or exceeding the max attempts.
+- `strict`: A Boolean, if true, the bot will delete all messages the user posted during the challenge, whether they pass or fail, for clean up.
+- `maxAttempts`: An Integer, the maximum number of wrong answers the user can provide before the bot kicks them out.
+- `maxRegens`: An Integer, the maximum number of times a new captcha can be requested.
+- `exclude`: An Array of Strings, a list of chats to exclude from this plugin's functionality.
+- `unverifiedOptions`: A set of Booleans, the permissions a new member will have once they join the chat and before the pass the challenge.
+- `verifiedOptions`: A set of Booleans, the permissions given to a new member once they pass the challenge.

+### Commands

+Captcha usage:

+- `/captcha argument value`

+Captcha arguments:

+- `on` - Enables Captcha.
+- `off` - Disables Captcha.
+- `timeout` - Changes the challenge timeout, in seconds, cannot be lower than 300 seconds (5 minutes).
+- `cooldown` - Changes the kick cooldown, in seconds, cannot be lower than 300 seconds (5 minutes).
+- `strict` - Switches message deletion on challenge ending on and off, boolean, only accepts true or false.
+- `attempts` - Changes the max number of attempts, cannot be lower than 1.
+- `regens` - Changes the max number of new captcha requests, cannot be lower than 1.
+- `exclude` - Changes if the plugin will work on this chat or not.
+- `settings` - Shows the current settings for Captcha.